Greek primordial deities: Nyx

-Nyx (Night) is the mother of the Moirai (The Fates) and many other offspring.
-In some variations of Hesiod's Theogony, Nyx is told as having black wings; and in one tale she laid an egg in Erebus from which Love sprang out.
-With Erebus (Darkness) she has Aether and Hemera, both embodying the antithesis of their parents.
-However, the children Nyx has through parthenogenesis reflect the dark aspects of the goddess.
+In some variations of Hesiod's Theogony, Nyx (Night) is told as having black wings; and in one tale she laid an egg in Erebus from which Eros sprang.
 One version of Hesiod's tale tells that Night shares her house with Day in Tartarus, but that the two are never home at the same time.
 However, in some versions Nyx's home is where Chaos and Tartarus meet, suggesting to the idea that Chaos resides beneath Tartarus.